red tea

 What is rooibos?

-The traditional red rooibos, an age-old drink
+Traditional red rooibos, an age-old beverage

 Green rooibos with enhanced antioxidant content